Ann Rutledge: William Herndon's account

 After Lincoln's assassination in 1865, his friend and law partner William Herndon first revealed the story of the supposed romance between Rutledge and Lincoln, much to Mary Todd Lincoln's anger and dismay.
 However, Herndon despised Mary Todd Lincoln and may have fabricated or enhanced the story of a romance between Ann Rutledge and Abraham Lincoln to serve as a "thorn in the side" of Mary Todd Lincoln.
 Abraham Lincoln's surviving son Robert Todd Lincoln was also upset by Herndon's claim.
 Most of Herndon's sources came from interviews with Lincoln's early friends in New Salem and Ann's relatives.
 The story was later repeated by Herndon in several lectures and books.

 Historical controversy

 Since Herndon first made his claims about Lincoln's relationship with Rutledge public in 1866, the nature of the relationship has become, and remained, a matter of historical controversy.
+An anonymous poem about suicide published locally three years after her death is widely attributed to Lincoln.